bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 #### Create LAN Group Aliases

 > I recomended to do this because it will be completely easier for manage something for a lots of user in different connection and needs.
-So, implement a group or Aliases will be good for access management :v
+So, implement a group or Aliases will be simplify your access management :v

 In case rule to allowing internet access (https, http, dns) his need to know **who is the man will be applied to this LAN rule (address, group, aliases, or something)**.
 This man It's called **Source**.